 Personnel records that are necessary for the proper administration of the personnel system will be maintained by the Human Resources Director.
-SHRA records will be maintained by the SHRA agency/department.
 The county shall only maintain information that is necessary and relevant to accomplishing legitimate personnel administrative needs in the personnel file.